 This competition is not affiliated with or sponsored by Riot Games, Inc. or VALORANT Esports.

-UPDATES 9/15/23: BETA: VALORANT matches now feature automatic score reporting.
+BETA: Valorant matches now feature automatic score reporting.
 Scores will automatically be imported to your match.
 If no score appears in 15 minutes, please contact support.
-Additionally, the VALORANT spectator and coach's slot rules have received a significant update.
-More information can be found in section "3.2.
-Match Streaming".

 The rules contained on this page only cover this specific game, please review the HSEL General Competition Rules for information covering all official tournaments.